AustinsOffice/Barely/README.md

 A basic Wordpress theme that includes the bones for creating a Wordpress theme.
 The stuff includes Wordpress template files, easy-to-modify SCSS, Gridly (custom responsive, fluid grid), and Grunt stuff.

 This theme is by no means meant to be a complete, ready-to-go solution.
-If you're not a developer don't bother unless you just absolutely love what you see!
+I wouldn't recommend this theme unless you're a developer or you just absolutely love what you see!

 Demo
 =====